HW2955/Project-HWN-A-Live/README.md

 # Project-HWN-A-Live, what's that about?
-This project focus is on translating SB69 Fes A Live!
-(Ver.
-1.28.0)\
+This project focus is on translating SB69 Fes A Live!\
+Current Ver: 1.3.1.0\
+Status: On Hold\
 and it's current goals are: (Sorted by priority)
 - Translating Menu's,
 - Translating Characters,